 Carpaccio, the classic Italian appetizer of tenderized, thinly sliced raw beef served with olive oil, arugula and good parmesan, was one of the first recipes I was taught to prep when I worked for Chef Angelo Volpicelli, the first teacher I can credit with showing me a few of the ins and outs of traditional Italian food, many of which came directly from his original restaurant in Rome he ran before emigrating to the United States.

 One of these days I’ll share his method for pure beef carpaccio (different from many others I was taught to make) but today, I have a riff on it made with one of the most elusive wild mushrooms I harvest: the beefsteak, also known as the (ox tongue / Fistulina hepatica) the wood rotting cousin to the more well known hen and chicken of the woods.

 Harvested in their prime stage, with the pores still tight and firm and cut into slices, they have a great crisp texture and subtle tartness, the gentle sour flavor which is often over-represented in descriptions as similar to sorrel or oxalis.
 In my opinion the tart flavor is-exaggerated.
 To me their tang is more of a “suggestion of tartness”, if that makes any sense.

 Either way, beefsteak mushrooms, as the name implies, are sometimes compared to meat.
-While their morphology/shape/form may casually resemble a slice of bovine muscle in both the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they’re just another delicious wild mushroom.
-Beefsteaks, are not steaks.
+While their form may casually resemble a slice of muscle in the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they're just another delicious wild mushroom.
+Beefsteaks, aren't steaks.

 I like to think of these mushrooms as something to use more of as a garnish than a center of the plate protein substitute (something they seem to now get regularly compared to in the meat-substitute world I love to loathe).